gderoo/self_driving_car/Project 1 - Lanes/writeup_template.md

 - split the Hough Lines, depending on whether the x coordinates cross the middle line (simpler than the splope suggestion)
 - doing seperate regression on the line extremities for the left and right panels

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline

 There are still several shortcomings:
-- despite the tinkering, it still feels that the dotted lines are hard to capture
+- despite the tinkering, it still feels that the dotted lines are hard to capture during the HoughLine step
 - if the line turns too much and lines cross the middle, the solution will not work

 ###3.
 Suggest possible improvements to your pipeline

 Possible improvements would be to:
-- add weights
+- limit the angles of the Hough Lines
 - try to do the regression at the end of the canny edge step directly
 - use the continuity of directions to stabilize the algorithm (i.e. reduce variance and introduce some bias):
--- at each image, we calculate the lines, together with a confidence probability (the longer the Hough Lines, the more confidence we have)
+  - at each image, we calculate the lines, together with a confidence probability (the longer the Hough Lines, the more confidence we have)
--- At time t, the lines are then given by doing a weighted average of the lines of Image t, but also Image t-1 and Image t-2 for instance.
+  - At time t, the lines are then given by doing a weighted average of the lines of Image t, but also Image t-1 and Image t-2 for instance.